ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 Pressing Hard will give you the verse again today.
 It will also reset any previous progress so you'll get the verse again tomorrow, too.
 Pressing Good will make use of the app's spaced repetition algorithm to gradually increase the length of time between reviews.
 :::

 Go through all three verses, pressing **Good** for each one.
-You'll see the remaining verse number in the top left decrease until there are no more verses left.
+You'll see the remaining verses number in the top left decrease until there are no more verses left.

-You'll see a congratulatory message when you're finished:
+A congratulatory message will greet you when you're finished:

 <div class="bordered-image">

 ![response buttons](img/practice-9.png)
 </div>

-There are also two more buttons you haven't seen before:
+There are also two more buttons here:

 - **Undo**: This button is the curved arrow in the top right (to the left of the Add button).
 Choose Undo if you accidentally pressed the wrong response button and the verse disappeared.
 - **Practice all verses**: This is for casual practice.
 It'll give you all of the verses in the collection regardless of the due dates.
-The response buttons won't affect the due dates either.
+The response buttons won't affect the due dates, either.

 That's how practicing works.
 In the next section, you'll learn how to do things like rename collections and delete verses.